 The Hard Part

 The tricky part is definitely mounting and wiring the capsules.
 First of all, you’re handling $400 worth of very delicate stuff and one slip of a screwdriver or other accident could ruin the whole day.
 So you have to be very careful.
 One interesting thing, is that they have you wire the capsule, the FET and a resistor directly to the Polar Pattern switch terminals rather than on the PC board.
 Usually when you see stuff like that, it’s because of a revision to the design, but this is as-intended.
+As I’ve learned in my own mic circuit designs, this area of the circuit is very high impedance and you would get leakage through the PCB if it were soldered to a pad on the board.
 It does make the final assembly a bit more tricky though.
 Speaking of the polar switch, yes it has one – but you need to open the mic to change it.
 That’s one downside of the MXL990 as a donor mic – it has no room for external switches.
 Still, it’s easy to open the mic if you want to switch between Omni and Cardioid patterns.

 The MXL990 has at least two variations out in the world and I have one of each.
 The primary difference is that the circuit board mounts upside down in one of them.
 This made wiring the capsule particularly tricky in one of the mics.